unc-csxl/orientation/frontend/higher_order_functions.md

 returns the number multiplied by the factor. */ let generateMultiplyModifierFunction = (factor: number): (num: number) => number => {

- // Return a modifier function that takes in a number and returns the number * n return (num: number): number => {
+ // Return a modifier function that takes in a number and returns the number * factor return (num: number): number => {
   return num * factor;
  }